nucypher/nucypher/docs/source/architecture/slashing.rst

 How slashing affects stake
 --------------------------

-The punishment is to reduce the number of tokens that belongs to the offending staker.
+The goal of slashing is to reduce the number of tokens that belongs to a staking offender.
 In this case, the main task is not to violate the logic of locking tokens.
-The whole stake consists of several parts:
+The entire stake consists of:

 	* tokens which the staker can withdraw at any moment
 	* tokens locked for a specific period

+A staker may extend the unlock period for any number of portions of their total stake.
+This divides the stake into smaller parts, each with a unique unlock date in the future.
+Stakers may also acquire and lock new tokens.
+The total stake is represented as the sum of all the different sub-stakes active in a given cycle (new cycle every 24h), which includes locked sub-stakes, and any sub-stakes that have passed their unlock date, and can be freely withdrawn.
+Each sub-stake has a beginning and duration (lock time).
+When a staker confirms activity each day, the remaining lock time for relevant sub-stakes is reduced.

-Since a staker can divide a stake (extend a part of a stake), as well as lock new tokens, then the total stake is represented as the sum of all the sub stakes active at a particular period.
-Each sub stake has a beginning and duration, which is reduced only upon confirmation of the activity.
-Staker slashed on the principle: first a sub stake, which will end earlier.
-Therefore, in the first place, the not-locked part of tokens belonging to the staker is slashed.
-After that, if necessary, sub stakes are adjusted: finds the shortest sub stake and decreases by the required amount.
-If this is not enough, then the next short sub stake is searched for, and so on.
-A sub stake that begins in the next period is checked separately.
+Sub stakes get slashed in the order of their remaining lock time, beginning with the shortest – so the first portion of the stake to be slashed is the unlocked portion.
+After that, if necessary, locked sub-stakes are decreased – the shortest sub stake is decreased by the required amount; if the adjustment of that sub-stake is insufficient to fulfil the required punishment sum, then the next shortest sub-stake is decreased, and so on.
+Sub-stakes that begin in the next period are checked separately.

-Example:
+**Example:**

+A staker has 1000 tokens:
+	* 1st sub stake = 500 tokens locked for 10 periods
+	* 2nd sub stake = 200 tokens for 2 periods
+	* 3rd sub stake = 100 tokens locked starting from the next period
+	* 200 tokens in an unlocked state (still staked, but can be freely withdrawn).

+Penalty Scenarios:

+* *Scenario 1*: Staker incurs penalty calculated to be worth **100 tokens**:

+	Only the unlocked tokens will be reduced; from 200 to 100.
+The values of locked sub-stakes will therefore remain unchanged in this punishment scenario.

+	Result:

-1000 tokens belong to the staker, 1st sub stake - 500 tokens are locked for 10 periods, 2nd sub stake - 200 tokens for 2 periods and 3rd sub stake - 100 tokens that are locked starting from the next period.
+		* 1st sub stake = 500 tokens locked for 10 periods
+		* 2nd sub stake = 200 tokens for 2 periods
+		* 3rd sub stake = 100 tokens locked starting from the next period

-* Penalty 100 tokens.
-The parameters of sub stakes will not change.
-Only the number of tokens belonging to the staker will decrease from 1000 to 900.
-* Penalty 400 tokens.
-There will be 600 tokens belonging to the staker.
-At the same time, in the current period 700 tokens were locked, and in the next only 600.
-So to normalize stake distribution - the shortest sub stake (second) is reduced by 100 tokens, the remaining sub stakes remain unchanged
+		* 100 tokens in an unlocked state

+* *Scenario 2*: Staker incurs penalty calculated to be worth **400 tokens**:

+	The remaining tokens can only cover 200 tokens.
+In the current period, 700 tokens are locked and 800 tokens are locked for the next period.
+The 3rd sub stake is locked for the next period but has not yet been used as a deposit for "work" - not until the next period begins.
+Therefore, it will be the next sub stake to be slashed.
+However, it can only cover 100 tokens for the penalty which is still not enough.
+The next shortest locked sub stake (2nd) is then reduced by 100 tokens to cover the remainder of the penalty, and the other sub stakes remain unchanged.

+	Result:

+		* 1st sub stake = 500 tokens locked for 10 periods
+		* 2nd sub stake = 100 tokens for 2 periods
+		* 3rd sub stake = 0 tokens locked starting from the next period
+		* Remaining 0 tokens

+* *Scenario 3*: Staker incurs penalty calculated to be worth **600 tokens**:

-* Penalty 600 tokens.
-400 tokens are remain.
-Reducing the shortest sub stake (second) is not enough, so it's removed.
-After the first sub stake is reduced from 500 to 400, and the third sub stake which starting in the next period is also removed.
+	Reducing the unlocked remaining tokens, 3rd sub stakes, and the shortest sub stake (2nd) is not enough, so they are all removed.
+The next shortest sub stake is the 1st which is reduced from 500 to 400.

+	Result:

+		* 1st sub stake = 400 tokens locked for 10 periods
+		* 2nd sub stake = 0 tokens for 2 periods
+		* 3rd sub stake = 0 tokens locked starting from the next period
+		* Remaining 0 tokens